tldr-pages/tldr/pages/linux/toolbox.md

 > Tool for containerized command line environments on Linux.
 > Some subcommands such as `create`, `enter`, `init-container`, `list`, `run`, etc. have their own usage documentation, accessible via `tldr toolbox subcommand`.
-> Some distros requires toolbox to run as superuser.
+> Some distributions require toolbox to run as superuser.
 More information: <https://github.com/containers/toolbox>.

 - Check the toolbox version: